celestinhermez/pytorch_image_classifier/README.md

 This allows to train an image classifier.
 Several command line arguments are available:
 *  **dir (required)**: the relative path to the folder which contains the images to train on.
 This folder must follow a specific file structure: folder_name/train/class_nb/image_1.jpg for instance.
-It is particularly important that both a `valid` and `train` folders be present, and the images corresponding to the same (numbered category) be grouped together.
-Mimicking the file structure of the provided flower folder is an easy way to structure for this task.
+It is particularly important that both a `valid` and `train` folders are present, and the images corresponding to the same (numbered category) be grouped together.
+Mimicking the file structure of the provided flower folder is an easy way to structure the data for this task.
 * **save_dir (optional)**: the directory where to save the checkpoint.
 By default it is the current working directory
 * **arch (optional)**: a string to choose the architecture of the classifier.
 This app leverages transfer learning, and at the moment will only work with the ResNet152 and VGG16 architectures.
-Use resnet152 or vgg16 to specify which arhictecture to work with, it is resnet152 by default
+Use resnet152 or vgg16 to specify which architecture to work with, it is resnet152 by default
 * **learning_rate (optional)**: a float to specify the learning rate to start with, knowing a scheduler is used to gradually reduce it as the network is being trained.
 It is 0.001